Meet Our Team

 MSc MBACP

-Managing Director, Clinical Lead, Integrative Therapist & Designated Safeguarding Lead
+Managing Director, Clinical Lead, Integrative Therapist, Couples Counsellor & Designated Safeguarding Lead

 "As an Integrative Therapist, I understand the importance of adapting my therapeutic style to meet you where you are.
 You won't need to conform to a one-size-fits-all approach, I believe in utilising several different approaches to therapy.
 Together, we will collaboratively identify the best planned approach that aligns with your goals.